Skip to content

 Pay-as-you-go API Key (production)

-ANTHROPIC_API_KEYConflict avoidanceClear to "" to avoid conflicts with an existing local Anthropic config
+ANTHROPIC_API_KEYConflict avoidanceSet to "" to avoid conflicts with an existing Anthropic config

-ANTHROPIC_DEFAULT_*_MODELModel mappingMaps Haiku/Sonnet/Opus tiers.
-Leave unset to use Claude Code's built-in Claude defaults
+ANTHROPIC_DEFAULT_*_MODELModel mappingDefines the Haiku/Sonnet/Opus tiers.
+Leave unset to use Claude Code's built-in default Claude

-After the environment variables are configured, you can start Claude Code.
-On first launch, it will automatically authenticate via ZenMux.
+Once the environment variables are set, you can start Claude Code.
+On first launch, it authenticates automatically through ZenMux.

 Steps: